 - “Library” methods to explore what is already done and what guidelines and theories exist that could help you further your design, e.g. relevant design patterns, frameworks, libraries, tools;

-- “Workshop” methods to design and implement the product (prototype) according to step 1 and 2;
+- “Workshop” methods to design and implement the product (prototype) based on the results of Field and Library methods;

 - “Lab” methods to test what has been implemented;